 Don Daglow is a three-time Inc. 500 CEO and 2008 Technical Emmy® Award recipient who advises and consults for game publishers and developers around the world.
 His clients range from small mobile game startups to large international publishers.

-He also serves as the President of the Academy of Interactive Arts and Sciences Foundation, the charitable organization organized by the AIAS to support the education of industry professionals, and the organizers of the Randy Pausch Scholarship and the Mark Beaumont Scholarship.
+Don serves as the volunteer President of the Academy of Interactive Arts and Sciences Foundation, the charitable organization organized by the AIAS to support the education of industry professionals, and the organizers of the Randy Pausch Scholarships and the Mark Beaumont Scholarships.

 Don's career in game design began in 1971 (before Pong), and he has been designing online titles since 1987 (before the Internet).
 More details are below.

 Emmy® Award for Technology and Engineering, 2008 -- Don's work was selected for an Emmy® honoring his creation of Neverwinter Nights.
 The first graphical Massively Multiplayer Online Role Playing Game (MMORPG) in an era of text-based RPG's, Neverwinter blazed a trail for later MMO's including Ultima Online, Everquest and World of Warcraft.

 Don is one of only three game designers or producers (with id Software's John Carmack and Blizzard's Mike Morhaime) to be selected for a Technical Emmy® and to accept an Academy of Interactive Arts & Sciences Achievement Award.

 CGE Award, 2003 -- Awarded for "groundbreaking achievements that shaped the Video Game Industry."

 Smithsonian "Art of Video Games" Exhibit, 2012 -- Don's work on Utopia was featured in this exhibition at the Smithsonian Museum of Art in Washington D.C., and he was a featured speaker at the Smithsonian's Gamefest event.
 The exhibit is currently on an extensive tour of North America.